codepath-covid-app/codepath-app/README.md

 [This section will be completed in Unit 9]
 Objects:
 - Users
-- Service Requests
+- Products/Service Requests
-- Likes (accept requests)
--
+- Businesses
 - Availability Schedule

 ### Models